Systems theory in archaeology: Criticism

 Archaeologists found it was rarely possible to use systems theory in a rigorously mathematical way.
 While it provided a framework for describing interactions in terms of types of feedback within the system, it was rarely possible to put the quantitative values that systems theory requires for full use, as Flannery himself admits.
-The result was that in the long run systems theory was less useful in explaining change as it was in describing it.
+The result was that in the long run systems theory turned out to be more useful in describing change than in explaining it.

 Systems theory also eventually went on to show that predictions that a high amount of cultural regularities would be found were certainly overly optimistic during the early stages of processual archaeology, the opposite of what processual archaeologists were hoping it would be able to do with systems theory.
 However, systems theory is still used to describe how variables inside a cultural system can interact.

 Systems theory, at least, was important in the rise of processual archaeology and was a call against culture-historical methods of past generations.
 It held argument that one could contemplate the past impartially and sidestep pitfalls through rigour.